capitalone/locopy/README.rst

 Python Database API Specification 2.0
 -------------------------------------

-Rather than using a specific Python DB Driver / Adapter for Postgres, Python Data Transporter prefers to be agnostic.
+Rather than using a specific Python DB Driver / Adapter for Postgres (which should support Amazon Redshift), ``locopy`` prefers to be agnostic.
 As an end user you can use any Python Database API Specification 2.0 package.

 The following packages have been tested: